 While the oven was preheating on broil, we heated our cast iron griddle.
 The salmon fillets were removed from the marinade, and after the excess marinade dripped off they were slapped onto that hot griddle and popped under the broiler for just a few minutes.

-The heat from the hot griddle cooked the salmon from the underside while the broiler did it’s work on top with a nice char and giving the salmon a crisp, rich caramelization.
+The heat from the hot griddle cooked the salmon from the underside while the broiler did its work on top with a nice char and giving the salmon a crisp, rich caramelization.

 We like our salmon on the medium-rare side which will look a bit translucent in the center so if you prefer a more well-done salmon just leave under the broiler another minute or two.

 The skillet was removed from the broiler and the salmon was immediately transferred to a plate to rest for 2-3 minutes before plating.
-We served this ginger-miso glazed salmon with steamed bok choy and the hot balsamic rice.

 More Salmon Recipes: